Toucaan/.github/profile/README.md

 🎙 Podcast or Conferences:

-– We'll be honored to be on your podcast or conference to speak about Toucaan or Intrinsic Design for the future of the web.
+- We'll be honored to be on your podcast or conference to talk about Toucaan or Intrinsic Design for the future of the web.

-DM our captain on [Twitter](https://twitter.com/marvindanig).
+Reach out to our captain on [Twitter](https://twitter.com/marvindanig).

 🍿 Fun facts: